i-MSCP/plugins/incubator/InstantSSH/README.md

 array values inside the new file.

 Feel free to post your language files in our forum for intergration in a later release.
-You can also fork the plugin repository and do a pull request if you've a github account.
+You can also fork the plugin repository and do a pull request if you've a GitHub account.

 **Note:** File encoding must be UTF-8.